ikyusix/JavaScript-training/README.md

 ### JavaScript-training

-Its just a collection of simple JavaScript apps
+Its just a collection of simple JavaScript syntax

 #### Chapter 1 - Getting started with JavaScript
 - Section 1.2 (**Using the DOM API**)